Add SSL via nginx

 We can use the /hello

-api of the SuperTokens core to test the connection.
+API of the SuperTokens core to test the connection.

 Navigate to http://localhost/hello